mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 So we did it in tests.

-Serialization and persistence can be used with meta-programming because they are not real problems of the domain we are modeling and they should not add “extra behavior” dirtying objects.
+Serialization and persistence can be used with meta-programming because they are not real problems of the domain we are modeling and they should not add "extra behavior" dirtying objects.

 ![Dirty](https://cdn.hashnode.com/res/hashnode/image/upload/v1599423183846/OgsUDCZyt.jpeg)